anand-p/-Jhipster-scaffolding-/README.md

 # PatientPortal
 This project contains the demonstration for the Pluralsight course on JHipster.
 It was generated using JHipster 4.6.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.6.2](https://jhipster.github.io/documentation-archive/v4.6.2).

+JHipster is scaffolding platform that takes an opinionated approach to making most of the decisions required for modern applications.
+These opinions are based on accepted industry best practices like microservices architecture with spring boot and angular along with every aspect of production-ready concerns including deployment.
+As a result, you can start with a production-ready application that include kick starters or features such as database schema management, application configuration, and security.
+Here we are developing patient portal just like member portal which enables patients to log in and check their data.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: